Yankees celebrate annual HOPE Week with 10-year reunion

 HOPE Week alumni — the HOPE stands for Helping Others Persevere and Excel — were recognized on the field during a pregame ceremony.
 Members of Daniel’s Music Foundation, saluted in 2011, performed the national anthem.

-Throughout the history of the program, the Yankees say they’ve have had honorees from seven countries and 10 states.
-They have donated more than 4,500 tickets and nearly $900,000 to honorees and their related charities.
+Throughout the history of the program, the Yankees say they’ve recognized people or groups from seven countries and 10 states.
+They’ve donated more than 4,500 tickets and nearly $900,000 to honorees and their related charities.

-Celebrity swimsuit models, hip-hop artists and WWE stars have participated in events that have occurred at places from the Empire State Building, St. Patrick’s Cathedral and the New York Stock Exchange to “Saturday Night Live” and “The Tonight Show Starring Jimmy Fallon.”
+Celebrity swimsuit models, hip-hop artists and WWE stars have participated in creative events that occurred at places from the Empire State Building, St. Patrick’s Cathedral and the New York Stock Exchange to “Saturday Night Live” and “The Tonight Show Starring Jimmy Fallon.”

 By now, all the Yankees’ minor league teams participate as well.

+“It’s become a great thing, and we do it organization-wide,” Sabathia said.
+“It makes it a lot of fun.
+It makes it better for when the kids come up here, they know what to expect.
+They know what’s expected of them giving back-wise, and it just makes it easier for all the players I think.”

 Four more unique events are scheduled for Tuesday through Friday this week, including a fashion show for pediatric cancer patients and an adaptive bicycle giveaway for a surprised teenager with special needs.
-By the end of this week, the Yankees say they will have had 53 unique honorees and 55 event days, including the 5-year reunions.
+By the end of this week, the Yankees say they will have had 53 unique honorees and 55 event days, including the 5-year reunion.

 Sabathia recalled his favorite memory from a couple years back — baking cookies for an organization that helps send sick children and their families on fun trips.

-“It’s become a great thing, and we do it organization-wide.
-Everybody, all the affiliates do it.
-You know, it makes it a lot of fun,” Sabathia said.
-“It makes it better for when the kids come up here, they know what to expect.
-They know what’s expected of them giving back-wise, and it just makes it easier for all the players I think.”

 “We’re here with each other eight, nine months out of the year.
-So to do different things together, bring some joy, helps a lot.”
+So to do different things together, bring some joy, helps a lot,” he said.

 www.hopeweek.com